cloud-tooly/ansible/docs/ansible.md

 __What is an ad-hoc command in Ansible?__

-Both ad-hoc commands playbooks have same capabilities.
+Both ad-hoc commands playbooks have similar capabilities.
 Ad-hoc commands are effectively one-liner.
 These for

 (a) Operational commands:
   (a) checking log contents, network operators, quick production checks.
   (b) Daemon control: for stop and start a specific daemon on a specific target.
   (c) Process management: evaluate CPU or Memory consumption of a process.
-(b) Information commands: checking installed software, system propertices.
+(b) Information commands: checking installed software, system properties.
-(c) Research: gaining familarity of modules that we will be using when engineering playbooks.
+(c) Research: gaining familiarity of modules that we will be using when engineering playbooks.

 __Use-cases for ad-hoc commands__ahoc vs Playbook__

 `ansible` is the command for execute a ansible command.
-Similar to a sigle bash command.
+Similar to a single bash command.

 `ansible-playbook` is the command for running a playbook.
-These are effectively used for deployments, routing taks and system deployment (new nodes, et al).
+These are effectively used for deployments, routing tasks and system deployment (new nodes, et al).
 Similar to a bash script.

 __Common modules__